 - Creating Raving Fans – Apple has raving fans lined up and sleeping outside their stores before the new iPhone comes out.
 How do you cultivate them?
 The key is to do more for clients than anyone else is, consistently.

-Tony recommends studying each area 90mins per week to get you into thinking mode and working on the business.
+Tony recommends studying each area for 90 minutes per week to get you into thinking mode and working on the business.
 By looking into and improving just one area per week you will be ahead of the majority of the competition.

 There was a handful of speakers that attended over the five days, here were my personal favorites: